xster/flutter-wiki/Style-guide-for-Flutter-repo.md

  * _method_ - a member of a class that is a non-anonymous closure
  * _function_ - a callable non-anonymous closure that isn't a member of a class
+ * _parameter_ - the variable used in a method body.
+ * _argument_ - the value passed to a method call.

 Typedef dartdocs should usually start with the phrase "Signature for...".

 ### Provide sample code

 Sample code helps developers learn your API quickly.
 Writing sample code also helps you think through how your API is going to be used by app developers.

+Sample code should go in a section of the documentation that has a `## Sample code` header.
+This will then be checked by automated tools.

 For example, below is the sample code for building an infinite list of children with the ListView widget: